jkang-ucl/tb_lung_mri/README.md

 2. Scan Processed for already imported acquisitions.
 3. Compare the two lists.
 4. Import only acquisitions that have not yet been processed.
-5. Report which acquisitions were processed or skipped.

-An acquisition is considered processed if the following file exists:

-Processed/PatientID/Timepoint/imports/Acquisition/acquisition.mat

 ## Configuration